 No. The University are completely aware of the NSS boycott and won't punish any department or course for low participation rates.
 Some departments already have very low participation, for example because their cohorts are quite small.
 The University takes this into account when assessing scores.
 It would not be in their interest to 'punish' or 'close down' Departments, and any threats you may have heard along those lines are manipulative and unsubstantiated.

 How can I make my views heard to the University without the NSS?

 The University does take all forms of student feedback seriously, but the NSS is far from the only or the best way to express your views.
 One great way of affecting change at a Faculty level is completing end of term or end of year feedback forms which are considered by Departments and Faculties in shaping course content and delivery.
 You can also complete other surveys, like the Student Barometer which was piloted this year and is much more tailored to each specific institution.
 Another positive way of expressing your views to the University is nominating someone in CUSU's Student Led Teaching Awards.
 The subsequent report detailing what students consider excellent teaching and student support is seen by some of the most senior Cambridge committees.
 If you have a specific issue with your teaching or support which you would like to see addressed you can always contact CUSU at email@example.com and we'll make sure to bring it up with our University contacts.

 I'm not a finalist, or I've already boycotted - can I do anything else?

 Yes!
 First of all you can share information about the boycott with any finalists you know.
 The TEF is just one part of a set of sweeping Higher Education reforms which will lead to greater marketisation of education.
-If you are interested in fighting for free, accessible and inclusive education join the student group Cambridge Defend Education or the Cambridge Fees and Debt Campaign, or get in touch with Martha Krish the Education Officer for more information (firstname.lastname@example.org).
+If you are interested in fighting for free, accessible and inclusive education join the student group Cambridge Defend Education or get in touch with Matt Kite, the Education Officer, for more information (firstname.lastname@example.org).